matthias-reis/carda-gatsby/content/articles/2021/08/horte-maa-antaa-yon-vaientaa-en.md

 title: Horte "Maa antaa yon vaientaa"
 subTitle: Psychedelic Shoegaze From Finnland
 seoTitle: Horte "Maa antaa yon vaientaa" – Psychedelic Shoegaze From Finnland
 description: Psychedelic shoegaze sound with a strong woman at the microphone – If this is your cup of tea, you should definitely carry on reading.
 Horte's new album is so much more than just this.
 Here are all the details about it.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/horte-horte-maa-antaa-yon-vaientaa-jpg-imagine-181818_000000_1024_768/640.webp
-copyrigt: Horte
+copyright: Horte
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/horte-horte-maa-antaa-yon-vaientaa-fb-jpg-imagine-282828_000000_1200_628/640.webp
 labels:
   - Experimental